-Upon the completion of this offering, we anticipate that our common stock will be listed on the Under the rules of , independent directors must comprise a majority of a listed company's board of directors within one year of the completion of this offering.
-In addition, the rules of require that, subject to specified exceptions, each member of a listed company's audit, compensation and corporate governance and nominating committees be independent.
+Upon the completion of this offering, we anticipate that our common stock will be listed on the Under the rules of place of the completion of this offering.
+In addition, the rules of the company's board of directors within one year of the completion of this offering.
+In addition, the rules of the company's audit, compensation and corporate governance and nominating committees be independent.
 Audit committee members and compensation committee members must also satisfy the independence criteria set forth in Rule 10A-3 and Rule 10C-1, respectively, under the Securities Exchange Act of 1934, as amended (the Exchange Act).
-Under the rules of , a director will only qualify as an "independent director" if, in the opinion of that company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+Under the rules of a director will only qualify as an "independent director" if, in the opinion of that company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.

-To be considered to be independent for purposes of Rule 10A-3 and under the rules of , a member of an audit committee of a listed company may not, other than in his or her capacity as a member of the audit committee, the board of directors or any other board committee: (i) accept, directly or indirectly, any consulting, advisory or other compensatory fee from the listed company or any of its subsidiaries or (ii) be an affiliated person of the listed company or any of its subsidiaries.
+To be considered to be independent for purposes of Rule 10A-3 and under the rules of a member of an audit committee of a listed company may not, other than in his or her capacity as a member of the audit committee, the board of directors or any other board committee: (i) accept, directly or indirectly, any consulting, advisory or other compensatory fee from the listed company or any of its subsidiaries.